Rodney Bingenheimer: Personal life

 In Mayor of the Sunset Strip, director Hickenlooper examined Bingenheimer's life in a documentary format.
 According to one account, Bingenheimer was described as "intensely private" and was nervous about the documentary project to film his life; filming took place over a six-year period.
 According to this report, Bingenheimer found it was sometimes difficult to answer questions about his parents and love life.

 The movie suggested that Bingenheimer has had sex with "scores of women" during his earlier days but those relationships did not form into lasting attachments with any particular woman.
 He has never married but apparently still holds on to the possibility that he will find a woman who has the "ideal 1960s vision in plastic miniskirt, Mary Quant lashes and ropes of bullion fringe."

-In one scene in the documentary, Bingenheimer and a younger woman who he introduces on camera to celebrities as his "girlfriend" are being interviewed, and it is only at the end of the scene that it is revealed that she has another boyfriend and does not feel romantic towards Rodney; "by the time the scene is over, you feel devastated for him: his face says, 'I was jilted at the prom'", according to Boston Globe film critic Wesley Morris in 2004.
+In one scene in the documentary, Bingenheimer and a younger miniskirted woman named Camille who he introduces on camera to celebrities as his "girlfriend" are being interviewed, and it is only at the end of the scene that it is revealed that she has another boyfriend and does not feel romantic towards Rodney; "by the time the scene is over, you feel devastated for him: his face says, 'I was jilted at the prom'", according to Boston Globe film critic Wesley Morris in 2004.

 The movie "is a portrait of a man who has always needed celebrities to validate him", according to David Edelstein in Slate.
 Bingenheimer has been compared to the character in the Woody Allen film Zelig in which the character keeps appearing in disparate places.
 He dines regularly at a Hollywood Denny's restaurant, arriving at 1 pm each day, according to one report.
 Nancy Sinatra dedicated a booth to Bingenheimer at Canter's Deli in the Fairfax District; a plaque commemorating the dedication hangs on the wall above the booth.
 Bingenheimer owns a "classic blue 1967 Pontiac GTO".
 He wears "trademark snug black suits".

+Sexual assault allegations

+In April 2023, Kari Krome, co-founding member and primary songwriter of the Runaways, filed a lawsuit against Bingenheimer and the estate of the now-deceased Fowley, accusing Bingenheimer and Fowley of sexually assaulting her in the 1970s when she was 13.
+In December, five more women came forward accusing Bingenheimer of sexual assault when they were minors, including Go-Go's guitarist Jane Wiedlin.